capnspacehook/egress-eddie/README.md

 [Go duration syntax](https://pkg.go.dev/time#ParseDuration).
 If `allowAnswersFor` is not set, it defaults to the TTL of the DNS response.

-Finally `hostnames` controls the hostnames that are allowed, which here is just `github.com`.
+Finally `allowedHostnames` controls the hostnames that are allowed, which here is just `github.com`.

 ### Allowing all hostnames